• Japanese

 *11 Boundaries for the years up to FY2018 are Daimaru Matsuzakaya Department Stores.

-*12 Lost time injury frequency rate: The frequency of lost time injuries occurring in a workplace per one million hours worked
+*12 Lost-time injury frequency rate: The frequency of lost time injuries occurring in a workplace per one million hours worked

 *13 Confidential information breaches and personal data breaches